$63 Find Cheap Flights from Seattle to San Francisco Bay Area

 The average price of all round-trip flights from Seattle to San Francisco Bay Area clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to San Francisco Bay Area on a Friday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Seattle to San Francisco Bay Area.
-For your return ticket, we recommend flying on a Friday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 How far in advance should I book a flight from Seattle to San Francisco Bay Area?